tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 ### Eminent Retinues

-A rather recent addition to the Fleet's organization, Eminent Retinues are special groups led by one or more individuals (called Pursers) who have distinguished themselves for their leadership skills and have been sanctioned to lead their crew as they see fit, independently from the rest of the fleet.
+A rather recent addition to the Fleet's organization, Eminent Retinues are special groups led by one or more individuals (called Retainers) who have distinguished themselves for their leadership skills and have been sanctioned to lead their crew as they see fit, independently from the rest of the fleet.

 This status is not without its drawbacks, however: although retinues can still benefit from the fleet's support network, they are expected to be self sufficient in their day-to-day operations on top of paying a contribution based on their size.
 Should they fail to do so, their status would be revoked and the crew assimilated back into the regular ranks.